 Why study nursing at Sacred Heart University?

 At Sacred Heart University we offer a Bachelor of Science in Nursing (RN-BSN) and Master of Science in Nursing (MSN), as well as an accelerated RN-MSN program, where you can achieve your bachelor and master degree within the same program.
-All online nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
+These fully online programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
 Our MSN degree also offers three specializations to meet the needs of working nurses seeking to enhance their career prospects: Clinical Nurse Leader, Nursing Management & Executive Leadership, and Nursing Education.

 Call Sacred Heart University at 877-791-7181 to speak with an admissions team member or request more information.